 - Decreased growth hormone.

-- Increases the conversion of testosterone to estrogen (aromatasation) and can be toxic to testicular health contributing to infertility and feminisation in men.
+- Increases the conversion of testosterone to estrogen (aromatisation) and can be toxic to testicular health contributing to infertility and feminisation in men.

-- Increased digestive symptoms via suppression of pancreatic enzymes that play a role in breaking down our food.
-It can also increase gut permeability where our gut wall can become temporarily leaky allowing substances that should not being getting into the body in, often causing immune and inflammatory responses, perhaps even contributing to specific autoimmune conditions and digestive disorders.
+- Increases intestinal permeability where our gut wall can become temporarily leaky, allowing undigested food particles, toxins etc to cross into the body where it can cause immune and inflammatory responses, perhaps even contributing to specific autoimmune conditions and digestive disorders.

 - Reduces our ability to build muscle mass.

 - Risk of medication interaction due to it being metabolized by the same enzymes as many medications.

 How we respond to alcohol is likely to be very individual, so having the presence of mind to adjust your habits based upon your own observations is critical.

 Having the presence of mind or adjusting actions after 5 pints and 10 shots of vodka may be a little more challenging, thus creating an intention about what you want your alcohol intake to be, linking it to your health and perhaps physique goals is one step.
 Following on from that being mindful enough or having tools at hand to follow through with that intention is an approach I have seen to be successful in many clients.